 “Before Dr. Snellen created the standardized eye chart, each ophthalmologist or oculist had a chart they preferred,” says Jenny E. Benjamin, MA, Director of the Museum of Vision at the American Academy of Ophthalmology.
 “The Snellen eye chart allowed a person to go from any eye care provider to any eyeglass maker and get the same results.”

-The eye chart came along during a time of rapid industrialization, when good eyesight was needed for an increasing number of jobs, from railroad engineers to factory workers, Benjamin says.
+The eye chart came along during a time of rapid industrialization.
+People needed good eyesight for many jobs, from railroad engineers to factory workers, Benjamin says.

 Your visual acuity is measured as part of an eye exam.
-The American Academy of Ophthalmology recommends that you get a baseline eye examination at age 40, the time when early signs of disease or changes in vision may occur.
+The American Academy of Ophthalmology recommends that you get a baseline eye examination at age 40.
+This is when early signs of disease or changes in vision may happen.
 Eye charts do not help the eye doctor tell whether you have an eye disease such as glaucoma or a problem with your retina.
 They also do not measure other vision problems such as loss of peripheral (side) vision.